Send Custom Notifications using Intune | Endpoint Manager

 - Body – Specify the message.
 Messages are limited to 500 characters.
 Yes, the symbols and special characters can be included in the message.

 On the Assignments tab, you must select groups to send this notification to.
 Custom notifications are meant for users and not devices.
-The groups that you select here must contain users.
+The groups that you include here must contain users.
 If the group contains devices, they will be ignored and notifications will be sent to only users.

 Click Add Groups.